confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 If you attended the first workshop in our Microservices Series, "Getting Started with Microservices in Confluent Cloud", you walked through how to apply your microservices use case to the world of event streaming with Confluent Cloud.

-Now, you'll cover what to do when you have other systems you want to pull data from or push data to?
+Now, you'll cover what to do when you have other systems you want to pull data from or push data to.
 This can be anything from a database or data warehouse to object storage or a software application.
 You can easily connect these systems to Confluent Cloud using one of the pre-built connectors.

 During the workshop, you will first set up your Confluent Cloud account, including creating your first cluster and topic, and setting up Schema Registry.